 In the D options, students work on the history and structure of one or more than one language, which may be ancient or modern.
-Among these are: Ancient or Modern Greek, Latin, Romance languages (including the comparative study of the Romance languages covering a wide range of Romance varieties), German, Russian and other Slavonic languages (Polish, Czech, Ukrainian, Serbian, Croatian, Bulgarian), Welsh, Irish and other Celtic languages, Biblical Hebrew, etc. The languages studied must be related, either through common descent or by extensive contact: for example, English and French (with a history of extensive contact), Ancient and Modern Greek (the latter descended from the former), Romance languages (related by their descent from Common Slavonic), and so on.
+Among these are: Ancient or Modern Greek, Latin, Romance languages (including the comparative study of the Romance languages covering a wide range of Romance varieties), German, Russian and other Slavonic languages (Polish, Czech, Ukrainian, Serbian, Croatian, Bulgarian), Welsh, Irish and other Celtic languages, Biblical Hebrew, etc. The languages studied must be related, either through common descent or by extensive contact: for example, English and French (with a history of extensive contact), Ancient and Modern Greek (the latter descended from the former), Romance languages (related by their descent from Latin), Russian and other Slavonic languages (related by their descent from Common Slavonic), and so on.